tailhook/verwalter/doc/concepts.rst

 The Missing Parts
 -----------------

-In current implementation the missing part is delivering file to node, in
+In current implementation the missing part is delivering files to node, in
 particular:

 1. Lithos configs ``/etc/lithos/master.yaml``, ``/etc/lithos/sandboxes``